aaronsnow/dadjokepostcards/README.md

 npm run dev
 ```
 It'll print a `localhost` URL — open that in your browser.
 Click "Next
-joke" a few times; you should see genuinely different jokes each time.
+joke" a few times; you should see genuinely different jokes each time —
+and "Previous joke" should take you back through ones you've already
+seen, without fetching a new one.
+If Next joke doesn't work, check the
-If you don't, check the backend terminal for errors first.
+backend terminal for errors first.

+> **⚠️ Before you test a real payment locally: Stripe test mode and
+> Lob test mode are two completely independent switches, and both need
+> to be off.** There's nothing in this code that ties them together.
+> A successful *Stripe test* payment (using their fake `4242...` card)
+> still fires a real webhook — and if `LOB_API_KEY` in your `.env`
+> happens to be a **live** key at that moment, it'll create and mail
+> a real, billed postcard anyway, Stripe test mode notwithstanding.
+> Always double-check `LOB_API_KEY` starts with `test_` before doing
+> any local checkout testing — this isn't hypothetical, it's exactly
+> how a real card ended up getting mailed during development.

 ---